-We invite proposals for sessions, workshops, posters, and conversation stations that focus on approaches to relationship-building in new projects, programs, and initiatives.
-Proposals that touch on the theme, such as the following topics, are ideal but not required.
-All ideas welcomed!
+Bring your perspective and experience to the conversation!
+We welcome proposals for sessions, workshops, posters, and conversation stations that focus on navigating the "crosscurrents" that are shaping the landscape for every aspect of museum operations, programs, and community initiatives.
+Proposals that touch on the theme are ideal but not required.
+All ideas are welcomed!